Skip to content

 The answer to this question depends on the country in which you reside.
 For example, in the United States, there is currently no federal tax credit available for whole house generators.

-However, some states do offer tax credits or other incentives for the purchase and installation of energy efficient appliances, including whole house generators.
+Some states do offer tax credits or other incentives for the purchase and installation of energy efficient appliances, including whole house generators.

-Therefore, it is advisable to check with your state’s energy office to see if any such incentives are available.
+It is advisable to check with your state’s energy office to see if any such incentives are available.

 How Much Does A Kohler Whole House Generator Cost?